iramimorshed/simple-git/README.md

-# Gitlet
+# Simple Git
-Gitlet is a version-control system that has features similar to Git.
+A version-control system that has features similar to Git.

 ## Commands
 #### 1. Initializes a new Gitlet version-control system